Who builds batteries for electric cars? EV battery manufacturers explained

 - Green Cars

 There are a number of manufacturers around the world who supply the batteries used in Electric Vehicles (EVs).
-In 2020, the top five manufacturers controlled a huge 77.3 per cent of the market.
+In 2022, the top five manufacturers control more than 80 per cent of the battery market.

-With an increased interest in EVs - global sales of electric cars almost doubled in 2020 - there’s been concern that a long list of car companies may soon face an EV battery shortage from electric car battery manufacturers.
+With an increased interest in EVs - global sales of electric cars topped an estimated 7.3 million units in 2021, a 56.5 per cent increase since 2021 - there’s been concern that a long list of car companies may soon face an EV battery shortage from electric car battery manufacturers.

 If you want to know what are electric car batteries made of, the answer is several different components, but mainly lithium, due to the popularity of using lithium-ion batteries in EVs.

 A lithium shortage is predicted post-2025, and global demand for the metal is expected to double to 117 kilotonnes by 2024, driven by demand from battery companies for electric cars.

 Read more about electric cars

 If you’re wondering how are electric car batteries made, the process for lithium-ion batteries starts, at its most basic level, with mining for lithium (and Australia produces more of it than any other country on Earth).